 reader

-will return the CSV file as a string.
-We need to manually break it into an array.split("\r\n")
+will return the entire CSV file as a string.
+We will have to use the library to parse it into an array –let csv = CSV.parse(reader.result)

-2) PARSE CSV INTO OBJECT
+EXAMPLE 2) PARSE CSV INTO AN OBJECT

 2A) DUMMY CSV